-As for the previous studies of \cite{elowitz_stochastic_2002,swain_intrinsic_2002}, we want to decompose the protein variance that can be attributed to the intrinsic expression from the one due to extrinsic mechanisms.
-It appears that this decomposition can be computed using two different ways.
+As for the previous studies of \cite{elowitz_stochastic_2002,swain_intrinsic_2002}, we want to decompose protein variance that can be attributed to the intrinsic expression from the one due to extrinsic mechanisms.
+It appears that this decomposition can be computed using two different ways:

-First, there is the method used in Taniguchi~et~al. As the intrinsic noise is usually attributed to protein production mechanism alone, a model that represents only transcription and translation, as the classical two-stage model, are usually considered as predicting the intrinsic noise.
+\begin{itemize} \item First, there is the method used in Taniguchi~et~al. As the intrinsic noise is usually attributed to the protein production mechanism alone, a model that represents only transcription and translation, as the classic two-stage model, are usually considered as predicting the intrinsic noise.

 Yet, in our case, the consideration of a more realistic mechanism for protein disappearance (through segregation at division rather than regular decay) prevent us from using directly the two-stage models as a quantitative representation of the intrinsic variance.
-Our first intermediate model considers genes in constant concentration and no interaction between the protein productions; in addition to that, we will propose a particular version of it (considered as our baseline model), which also do not consider any effect of compound partition at division (see Section~\ref{subsec:model1}).
-This baseline model will be very close to the two-stage model in that sense that it contains no other features than those intrinsically linked to the protein production.
-Therefore, we will use the protein variance predicted by this baseline model as the intrinsic protein variance.
+Our very first intermediate model, where the number of proteins and mRNAs are exactly halved at division, is considered as our baseline model.
+This baseline model is very close to the two-stage model in that sense that it contains no other features than those intrinsically linked to protein production.
+Therefore, we use protein variance predicted by this baseline model as intrinsic protein variance.

 From this baseline model, any additional variance added by the introduction to the model of external mechanisms (random partition at division, gene replication, etc.) would be considered as extrinsic.
 For every type of protein, we will look how the global variance $\Vhat{P/V}$ changes with the subsequent introduction of the external mechanisms.